Top Tip 1 – Try not to use bullet points!

 Top Tip 12 – Avoid using acronyms or abbreviations

-Refrain from using acronyms or abbreviations unless you spell out exactly what they mean.
+Refrain from using acronyms or abbreviations unless you spell out exactly what they mean and include a brief acronym/abbreviation list.

 Interested in applying?